Kinga A Unocic

 Research Staff Scientist

-Dr. Kinga Unocic is a Materials Scientist in Microscopy and Corrosion Science and Technology Groups.
-She received her Master's degree in Metallurgical Engineering from AGH University of Science and Technology (2002) (Poland), and a M.S. and a Ph.D.
+Dr. Kinga Unocic is a Materials Scientist in Electron and Atom Probe Microscopy Group at Oak Ridge National Laboratory.
+She received her Masters degree in the Metallurgical Engineering from AGH University of Science and Technology (2002) (Poland), and a M.S. and a Ph.D.
 (2009) in Materials Science and Engineering from The Ohio State University.
 She has 13 years of experience in advanced structural and chemical characterization of materials systems using high-resolution scanning transmission electron microscopy (STEM), STEM-based microanalysis methods including energy dispersive X-ray spectroscopy (EDS) and electron energy loss spectroscopy (EELS), and most recently, the development of in situ microscopy techniques to study materials behavior under relevant pressures, temperatures, and gas environments.
-She has been working on applying new capability of in situ environmental studies utilizing the Protochips Inc. gas-cell ability using TEM that allows heating the specimen up to 1000°C in various gasses to investigate high-temperature oxidation of NiAl alloys at the atomic level, in order to clarify the existing theory of the oxidation mechanism.
+She has been working on applying new capability of introducing water vapor into in situ environmental studies by utilizing the Protochips Inc. gas-cell ability using TEM that allows heating the specimen up to 1000°C in various gasses to investigate high-temperature oxidation of NiAl alloys at the atomic level, in order to clarify the existing theory of the oxidation mechanism.
 She also performs operando STEM study of catalytic materials for regeneration method development for commercial bioenergy applications and utilize in situ characterization, experimental catalyst evaluation, and computational modeling, to develop relationships between the properties and performance of the Ag/ZrO2/SiO2 catalyst that will enable design of catalysts and process conditions variation to modulate the olefin product composition (i.e., butadiene versus butenes or vice versa) and improve catalyst lifetime.
-Unocic is the recipient of the 2010 Young Leader Award from The Minerals, Metals, and Materials Society (TMS).
+Unocic is the recipient of the 2017 TMS Young Leaders International Scholar – JIM Award from The Minerals, Metals, and Materials Society (TMS).
 In 2010, she received the TMS Young Leader Professional Development Award.